-The University recognises that informal feedback mechanisms exist across the Institution and that these mechanisms can often provide a suitable approach in providing useful feedback.
+It is recognised that informal feedback mechanisms exist across the Institution and that these mechanisms can often provide a suitable approach in providing useful feedback.

-The University acknowledges the diverse nature of the student body at UWS where there continues to be an increase in students studying by non-traditional methods off campus.
-Many students are opting to study part time, or by distance, blended, eLearning, collaborative, or by Flying Faculty modes.
+The University acknowledges the diverse nature of the student body at UWS, with students spread across 5 campuses in the UK and a number of others in collaborative and TNE partners across the world.
+There also continues to be an increase in students studying by non-traditional methods with many opting to study part time, or by distance, through blended or eLearning.
 The University must therefore try to ensure that all students receive the same opportunities to provide input into the student experience.